maxwell-k/applications/README.md

 This directory helps the author understand changes to software that he uses.

-It uses Ansible to install JavaScript and Python packages.
+It uses Ansible to install JavaScript packages.
 The versions of these packages are pinned and updated with [renovate].
 Each installed binary is run with `--version` to test the installation.

 Each package uses a separate `main.yaml` to account for variations between packages for example multiple binaries or the absence of support for `--version`.

+Packages are installed with `npm ci`.

 # Quick start